Arden488/ef_coding_test/NOTES.md

 ### Tests

 I've added multiple tests for components.
-Most of them are pretty straightforward, but the `Quiz` component required mocking fetch (for that purpose I used a `jest-fetch-mock` package)
+Most of them are pretty straightforward, but the `Quiz` component required mocking fetch (for that purpose I used a `jest-fetch-mock` package).

+I had a small issue with running tests - an error "Cannot use import statement outside a module".
+I fixed it by adjusting test running script. (related github issue: https://github.com/facebook/create-react-app/issues/9938)

 ### Additional packages